chrisnoonan98675/site/xl-deploy/how-to/customizing-the-xl-deploy-type-system.markdown

 Today's middleware products are complicated and support lots of configuration options.
 XL Deploy plugins represent this middleware to the XL Deploy system.
 If a plugin wants to be a direct representation of the options in the middleware, it will quickly grow very large and unwieldy.
 XL Deploy provides a better way.

 Customizing XL Deploy is possible by providing new _state_ (modifying existing CIs or defining new CIs) and by providing new _behavior_ (by modifying existing scripts or adding new scripts).
-This section describes how to modify XL Deploy state.
-To learn how to add new behavior to the product, take a look at the manual for the plugin to be modified or the [Generic Model Plugin Manual](genericPluginManual.html) to define a new plugin.
+This topic describes how to modify XL Deploy state.
+To learn how to add new behavior to the product, refer to [Understanding XL Deploy rules](/xl-deploy/concept/understanding-xl-deploy-rules.html).

-## Synthetic Properties
+## Synthetic properties

 XL Deploy's type system allows an extender to customize any CI by changing its definition.
 Properties can be added, hidden or changed.
 These new properties are called _synthetic properties_ since they are not defined in a Java class.
 The properties and changes are defined in an XML file called `synthetic.xml` which is added to the XL Deploy classpath.
 Changes to the types are loaded when the XL Deploy server starts and can be used to perform deployments.

-## Modifying Existing CIs
+## Modifying existing CIs

 Types existing in XL Deploy can be modified to contain additional synthetic properties.
 These properties become a part of the CI type and can be specified in the deployment package and shown in the XL Deploy GUI.